 - Tools and apps in research from academic or industrial research environments.
 These demonstrations are intended to highlight underlying scientific contributions and show how scientific approaches have been transferred into a working tool.

 Both categories may range from early prototypes to in-house or pre-commercialized products.
 Authors of regular MOBILESoft papers are also welcome to submit an accompanying MOBILESoft Tool Demos and Mobile Apps paper by adding information regarding the actual demo.
-Each contribution must be submitted in the form of up to a four (4)-page short paper.
+Each contribution must be submitted in the form of up to a four (4)-page short paper (including all references and appendices).